The Times and Northern Advertiser: History

-Managing editor of the Times from 1896 was James J. "Jim" Bennett (c.
+The managing editor of the papers from 1896 was James "Jim" Bennett (c.
 1873 – 7 March 1900), who was succeeded by Kinso C. H. Ewins, of Burra.
-In 1909 R. M. Osborne sold The Times and the Quorn Mercury to W. H. Bennett, brother of the late editor and had been successfully managing the Quorn Mercury for the previous nine years.
-The building, which was still owned by Osborne, was destroyed by fire 23 December 1909, at a great loss to Mr. Bennett, who persisted, and built the paper into a thriving business.
+In 1909, R. M. Osborne sold The Times and the Quorn Mercury to W. H. Bennett, brother of the late editor who had been successfully managing the Quorn Mercury for the previous nine years.
+The building, which was still owned by Osborne, was destroyed by fire 23 December 1909, at a great loss to Mr. Bennett, who persisted and built the paper into a thriving business.

 Throughout its run, The Petersburg Times retained it name, although the subtitle evolved from Orroroo Chronicle and Northern Advertiser, to Terowie, Yongala, and Northern Advertiser, and finally Northern Advertiser.
-The change of name in May 1919 to The Times and Northern Advertiser, Peterborough, South Australia was made in response to the government's wish to remove Germanic placenames, but was not done gladly.
+In May 1919, the name was changed again to The Times and Northern Advertiser, Peterborough, South Australia in response to the government's wish to remove Germanic placenames, but was not done gladly.

-He founded the Booleroo Magnet and purchased the Orroroo Enterprise from Colonel Tom Hancock in 1928 and took over the Weekly Times of Adelaide.
-He installed up to date printing machinery, and had an excellent rapport with the business and sporting people of the area.
-When he died, the papers remained in the family, with W. H. Bennett's sons Harry and Jack in charge of the Orroroo and Peterborough businesses respectively.
+Bennett also founded the Booleroo Magnet and purchased the Orroroo Enterprise from Colonel Tom Hancock in 1928 and took over the Weekly Times of Adelaide.
+He installed up-to-date printing machinery, and had an excellent rapport with the business and sporting people of the area.
+When he died, the papers remained in the family, with his sons Harry and Jack in charge of the Orroroo and Peterborough businesses respectively.
 In 1946, the newspaper absorbed the Jamestown Star and Farmer's Journal (23 July 1903 – 28 June 1946).

+Extinction

-In 1970 three other northern papers were taken over, with the Northern Review, and merged to become the Review-Times, which shortly became defunct.
+In 1970, the Times, the Northern Review, and Orroroo Enterprise were merged to become the Review-Times, which shortly became defunct.

 Digitisation

-The National Library of Australia has made digitised copies of all issues of the Petersburg Times (1887–1919), and The Times and Northern Advertiser (1919–1950), and which may be accessed on-line through its Trove service.
+The National Library of Australia has made digitised copies of all issues of the Petersburg Times (1887–1919) and The Times and Northern Advertiser (1919–1950), which can be accessed on-line through its Trove service.